 If you’ve been uploading videos to your YouTube channel for a while but your videos aren’t performing as well as you’d like, the issue might not be a matter of SEO.
 Believe it or not, the issue could lie in your thumbnails.
 While YouTube thumbnail size might seem like a small and seemingly insignificant detail, they definitely make a big impact on your click rates.
+Well-designed thumbnails help your videos stand out among other videos in viewers' feeds, making it easier for your content to attract attention and boost engagement.
 And it’s worth paying attention to, especially if you want to get more views on your YouTube videos.

 In fact, Best SEO Companies did a bit of research on this topic.
 Their analysis found that 72% of thumbnails that feature a face actually get 921,000 more views than thumbnails without.
 And 70% of the most popular video thumbnails had some sort of title or explainer text.

 If you don’t put in a little effort, there are a lot of missed opportunities for your video content to be clicked on (especially since there are 2.1 billion monthly visitors on YouTube!).
+Optimizing your thumbnails can improve your video's performance by increasing visibility and engagement, helping your videos stand out and attract more viewers.
 What we’re saying is, take advantage and give your thumbnails some extra attention so your videos don’t get overlooked.

 How to Create YouTube Videos that Fit the Size Requirements